777arc/textbook/content/digital_modulation.rst

    :scale: 80 %
    :align: center

 Note that most modulation schemes, except the various ASKs and BPSK, are pretty hard to "see" in the time domain.
 To prove my point, here is an example of QAM in time domain.
-Can you distinguish between the phase of each symbole in the below image?
+Can you distinguish between the phase of each symbol in the below image?
 It's tough.

 .. image:: ../_static/qam_time_domain.png
    :scale: 50 %